 “I am deeply grateful for the Portland Rose Festival Foundation’s support,” Dr. Brian Druker (Director of OHSU Knight Cancer Institute) said of this partnership.
 “We have an incredible opportunity with the Knight Cancer Challenge to ensure that Oregon continues to lead the fight against cancer.”

-The Rose Festival used its popular public events to bring awareness to, encourage community support of, and directly raise funds for the Knight Cancer Challenge through avenues such as event registrations and donations — and the Festival staff didn’t mind doing some serious heavy lifting, literally processing over 900 pounds of donated pennies.
+The Rose Festival used its popular public events to bring awareness to, encourage community support of, and directly raise funds for the Knight Cancer Challenge through avenues such as event water trampoline with slide registrations and donations — and the Festival staff didn’t mind doing some serious heavy lifting, literally processing over 900 pounds of donated pennies.
 Most of these initiatives cumulated on Grand Floral Parade Day on June 7.